 - Losing interest in other stuff.

-- Gambling having negative effects on health, such as stress, anxiety, headaches or sleep disturbance.
+- ambling having negative effects on your health, such as stress, anxiety, headaches or sleep disturbance.

 Take a test to see if your gambling is OK or not

 Where can I get support with my gambling?

 If you think you might have a problem with gambling, getting support can help you understand why you gamble.
 You can learn new strategies that help you to change your behaviour.
 You can also get financial counselling and help with any mental health issues if you need that.
 Support is available for your family, whānau and friends who have been affected by your gambling.

 Sometimes people are reluctant to talk to their doctor about their gambling as they don’t see it as a health issue, or because they feel shame, do not want to lose face or the stigma of having a problem with gambling.
 However, you can safely talk to your GP or another primary healthcare provider such as a counsellor or psychologist.
 Your GP can also refer you to a counsellor, psychologist, or psychiatrist for specialist assessment and help.